linode/docs/docs/guides/tools-reference/tools/how-to-use-httpie/index.md

 ### Request Methods

-To specify a request method in HTTPie, just include the method designation — `GET`, `POST`, ``PUT`, `DELETE`, etc. — as the first part of the `http` command.
-You can see this in the next example, which uses HTTPie's own web service for testing:
+To specify a request method in HTTPie, just include the method designation — `GET`, `POST`, `PUT`, `DELETE`, etc — as the first part of the `http` command.
+You can see this in the next example, which uses HTTPie's own web service for testing.

     http DELETE pie.dev/delete